 Ever wonder how much it costs to produce a dozen eggs?
 A feeder pig?
 Hoophouse greens?
 Are you making a profit with them given your current sales prices?
 Longtime organic farmer Richard Wiswall will demystify production costs for various farm ventures and show which ones are making money or not.
 This group working session will simplify and enlighten the process of determining profitability for any of your farm endeavors.
 Beginning and seasoned farmers alike will benefit, and share in some eye opening results.

-NEW: MIND YOUR BUSINESS!
+MIND YOUR BUSINESS!
 Financial Literacy & Effective Business Management for Farmers

 What does it mean to be "In Business"?
 Why should you keep records?
 Because Richard said so?
 No!
 To better manage your farm business so you can work less and make more money?
 Yes!
 Now that you are in the farming business, learn the language of business.
 Be a highly effective manager, learn the macro and micro tools of financials, and benefit from some quick tips for success.